Table of Contents

 The screw holes used to mount it run vertically so that both can bite into the stud.
 This will give the hanger the strength to hold the guitar without ever falling off the wall.

 The guitar is then held by the bottom of the headstock where it meets the neck.
 The hooks are slightly angled so that they cannot slip forward and off of the hanger.
+And there is usually no contact with the tuning machines.

 The guitar can remain on it for a longer period as long as the room humidity is maintained in the suggested range.
 And that the instrument is not in direct sunlight, as this can harm or dull the finish.